cannlytics/cannabis-data-science/2022-06-29/readme.md

 ## Engagement Measure

-can provide actionable insights into how users view and use a specific service or product.

 Given review(s), the algorithm outputs an engagement score between -100 (high disengagement) and 100 (high engagement.
+This analysis can provide actionable insights into how users view and use a specific service or product.

 - http://sentic.net/predicting-video-engagement.pdf